NIH-NCPI/NCPI-Whistler-Tutorial/docs/the_setup.md

 Whistler configuration files are simple YAML files which provide whistler with information about the study itself including entries for each of the CSV files that should be transformed.
 Except for *delfhir*, all Whistler commands require one or more configuration files to run.

 ### Creating the Configuration File
 YAML is a very easy to read file format that uses plain text.
-To get started, open up the file, 'study.yaml' in your favorite editor and add the following lines of text:
+To get started, create a file named 'study.yaml' in your favorite editor and add the following lines of text:
 ```yaml
 # The study_id should be unique across the target FHIR Server
 study_id: TUT